 - 3. Exhibits.
-The following exhibits are filed as part of or incorporated by reference into this Report. - 3.1 Restated Certificate of Incorporation of the Company (1) - 3.2 Restated By-Laws of the Company (2) - Certificate of Designations authorizing issuance and establishing designations, preferences and rights of Series A Junior Preferred Stock of the Company - 4.1 Specimen Certificate of Common Stock (1) - 10.1 Asset Purchase Agreement, dated as of September 28, 1992, by and between Specialty Refractories Inc. and Quigley Company Inc. (3) - Agreement dated October 22, 1992 between Specialty Refractories Inc. and Quigley Company Inc., amending Exhibit 10.1 (4) 10.1(a)
+The following exhibits are filed as part of or incorporated by reference into this Report. - 3.1 Restated Certificate of Incorporation of the Company (1) - 3.2 Restated By-Laws of the Company (2) - 3.3 Certificate of Designations authorizing issuance and establishing designations, preferences and rights of Series A Junior Preferred Stock of the Company - 4.1 Specimen Certificate of Common Stock (1) - 10.1 Asset Purchase Agreement, dated as of September 28, 1992, by and between Specialty Refractories Inc. and Quigley Company Inc. (3)